History of St. Michael Orthodox Church

 Fr.
 Isaiah Gillette was our first Priest.
 Fr.
 Isaiah became the Army Chaplain in 1995, and, when he was transferred to Missouri, the Mission moved to Dothan, Al.

 Following the move, visiting priest Fr.
 Michael Keiser and Fr.
 Andrew Moore kept the Mission going serving the Holy Eucharist twice a month.

 Fr.
 Andrew Moore was coming the 1st and 3rd Sundays each month from St. Stephen’s church in Hiram, Georgia, so that the Mission could have the Holy Eucharist twice a month!

 St Michael started with five families attending regularly, and with five additional visitors attending.

 We are happy to announce that, starting in June 2022, Our Mission is able to have regular Services every Sunday at 10:00 AM.
 This is a milestone for our church, as we have not had regular services in the previous 20 years.

 Currently, the congregation has a limited income.
 As we continue to grow, we would like to be able to be able to support a full-time priest, as well as expand our charitable and educational mission in the community.

 Community outreach is part of our mission statement, and we feel there are many Orthodox families in the area, as well as people in need, that would be able to benefit.

 Fr.
-Ernesto is now performing services every other Sunday, in place of Fr.
-Andrew (please see our schedule for the specific dates).
+Ernesto and Deacon Simeon are now performing services every Sunday (please see our schedule ).